 Section II.
 Punitive response to the true plurality of crimes.

 Section I

-Punitive response to the situation of the mock multiplicity of crimes effects of these criminal cases.
+punitive view from which the criminal legislation proceeds and avoids the effects of these criminal cases.
 Consider: Dr. Alphonse Mikhail Hanna: Multiple Crimes Affecting Penalties and Procedures, op. cit., p.
 28 and its dimensions.